himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 192.168.112.207
 ```

-#### Modules/Roles
+#### Modules

-Modules/roles are premade functionality used in ansible.
-Roles can be imported
+Modules are premade functionality used in ansible that can be imported into a
-into a play book define variables, or run tasks.
-They do something you want
+playbook.
+They do something you want done.
+Some examples are `ping`, `dnf`,
-done.
-Some examples are `ping`, `dnf`, `apt`, `redhat_subscription`.
+`apt`, `redhat_subscription`.

-Feel free to search the [ansible documentation](https://docs.ansible.com) to learn more.
+Feel free to search the [ansible documentation](https://docs.ansible.com) to
+learn more.

 #### Ad-hoc Ansible Commands